raspberrypi/documentation/hardware/raspberrypi/usb/README.md

 | Pi 2, 3, 4  | 1200mA total across all ports |

 1. For the original Pi 1B the limit is 100mA per port.

+## Raspberry Pi 4

+The Pi 4 contains two USB 3.0 ports and two USB 2.0 ports which are connected to a VL805 USB controller.
+The USB 2.0 lines on all four ports are connected to a single USB 2.0 hub within the VL805: this limits the total available bandwidth for USB 1.1 and USB 2.0 devices to that of a single USB 2.0 port.

+On the Pi 4, the USB controller used on previous models is located on the USB type C port and is disabled by default.

 ## Raspberry Pi Zero, 1, 2 and 3